brainfoolong/rcon-web-admin/README.md

     startscripts/start-windows.bat

+## Open in browser
-Then goto: http://yourserverip:4326 (You can also use your hostname instead of ip).
+Goto: http://yourserverip:4326 (You can also use your hostname instead of ip).
-To modify the :326 port or allowed hosts, have a look in the `config.template.js` file in the root folder.
+To modify the :4326 port or allowed hosts, have a look in the `config.template.js` file in the root folder.

 ## Boot scripts